Do you worry about how much sugar you consume?

 Why do you need to limit your intake of added sugar?

 Eating too much added sugar has some obvious repercussions such as weight gain and tooth decay but it can also lead to a variety of chronic illnesses such as diabetes, cardiovascular disease and there is some evidence that it may contribute to cancer risk.
-Before you notice any significant symptoms however, added sugar may be disrupting your health by causing inflammation, altering your gut microflora balance and disrupting your hormone production and regulation.
+Before you notice any significant symptoms however, added sugar may be disrupting your health by causing inflammation, altering your gut microbiome and disrupting your hormone production and regulation.

-Do you need to limit the intake of natural sugars found in fruit and vegetables?
+What about natural sugars found in fruit and vegetables?

 Beware of hidden sugar